Portolan chart: Production

 Most extant portolan charts from before 1500 are drawn on vellum, which is a high-quality type of parchment, made from calf skin.
 Single charts were normally rolled whereas those that formed part of atlases were pasted on wood or cardboard supports.

 The earliest surviving explanations of how to draw a portolan chart date from the 16th century, so the techniques used by medieval mapmakers can only be inferred.
 The instruments available in the Middle Ages are believed to have been a ruler, a pair of dividers, a pen, and inks of various colors.
 Drawing probably started with the windrose lines and then the mapmaker copied the coastal outlines from some earlier chart.
 Place names, geographic details and decoration were added in the end.

+Portolan charts, being entirely handcrafted before 1600, were initially replicated through tracing and therefore often contained errors and inaccuracies.'
+However, over time the invention of printing technologies transformed chart production capabilities.
+The first printed chart was produced in 1472 using a woodcut technique, and copperplate printing arose shortly thereafter, in 1477.'
+These new printing capabilities allowed charts to be produced in much larger numbers and far more accurately, with copperplate printing especially useful in producing finer lines, smaller letters, and more detailed symbols.
+After their invention, both printing techniques remained in simultaneous use for the next century, with copperplate printing later becoming the preferred method.